A medical professional has made a mistake that has harmed your newborn. You’re likely wondering:

 The skin and bones of a newborn are extremely fragile and fractures happen all too often.
-In fact, 1 in 50 babies are born with a broken clavicle and while the bone often heals without complication, the fracture can also damage tendons and nerves near the break.
+In fact, 1 in 50 babies are born with a broken clavicle and while the bone often heals without complication, the fracture can also damage tendons and nerves near the point of break.

-A c-section is typically performed when a doctor has identified that the child or mother’s life is in danger and they need to be delivered as soon as possible, or when a medical condition has been identified that complicate labor and delivery.
+A C-section is typically performed when a doctor has identified that the child or mother’s life is in danger and they need to be delivered as soon as possible, or when a medical condition has been identified that complicate labor and delivery.
 However, if a c-section isn’t performed in time or incorrectly, both mother and child may suffer as a result.

 These are just a few examples of the injuries that a newborn may sustain if a medical professional makes a mistake.

-Each medical malpractice lawsuit is different as are the actual losses that have been suffered by the plaintiff.
+Each medical malpractice lawsuit is different from the last, as are the actual losses that have been suffered by the plaintiff.
 Any compensation that is obtained through a legal complaint is intended to cover those losses, which is why it is impossible to estimate how much a case is worth until it has been carefully reviewed.

 The majority of time is spent during the discovery phase.
-During discovery, our attorneys will investigate and collect evidence that will support your claim.
+In this pahse, our birth injury attorneys will investigate and collect evidence that will support your claim.
 Examples of the types of evidence we may collect includes: